michjk/1-000-000th-Customer-Prize---another-programming-challenge-C_plus_plus_11/README.md

 Basically, this is a 0-1 [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem) that utilize dynamic programming paradigm.
 However, the problem addressed maximization of total price (first priority) and minimization of total weight (second priority).

-## List of Problem
+## List of Problems
 - Pick at most 1 from each kind of product
 - Total volume <= tote total volume (45 x 30 x 35 = 47250)
 - Products must fit individually (a product with dimmension 35 x 35 x 45 cannot fit)
-- Maximize total prices
+- Maximize total prices (first priority)
-- Minimize total weights
+- Minimize total weights (second priority)

 ## Implementation
 Bottom Up Dynamic Programming is used.
 Since we need to maximize total price and minimize total weight, 2 DP memoization are used.